deeplearning4j/deeplearning4j/gettingstarted.md

 ### Maven

 You can install both ND4J and Deeplearning4j separately via [Maven](https://maven.apache.org/download.cgi), a build automation tool used for Java projects.
-Maven installations require you to:
+Using Maven to install other software requires you to:

 * Create your root directory; e.g. deeplearning4j or nd4j.
-* Create a pom.xml file within that directory.
+* Create pom.xml files within that directory and each major subdirectory.
+You'll find the pom files you need to add in [DL4J's Github repo](https://github.com/SkymindIO/deeplearning4j/).
-* Add dependencies and other information to that POM file.
-See the [Readme](https://github.com/SkymindIO/deeplearning4j/blob/master/README.md) for dependencies.
+* Add optional dependencies and other information to that POM file.
+See the [Readme](https://github.com/SkymindIO/deeplearning4j/blob/master/README.md) for dependencies dealing with NLP, scaling out with Akka, and snapshots.
 * Choose your IDE -- [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html), [IntelliJ](https://www.jetbrains.com/idea/help/importing-project-from-maven-model.html) or [Netbeans](http://wiki.netbeans.org/MavenBestPractices) -- and import the project via Maven.
-(Alternatively, you can run *mvn install* within the root.)
-* Note that by using Maven you never run a command similar to *git clone* (everything is called from the POM), and you never have to deal with source code, only byte code and jar files.

 Alternatively, you can install DL4J using our [downloads](http://deeplearning4j.org/download.html).
 If you prefer the downloads over Maven, then you have to manually import the jar files into [Eclipse](http://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse), [Intellij](http://stackoverflow.com/questions/1051640/correct-way-to-add-lib-jar-to-an-intellij-idea-project) or [Netbeans](http://gpraveenkumar.wordpress.com/2009/06/17/abc-to-import-a-jar-file-in-netbeans-6-5/).